cbuchner1/ccminer/README.txt

                           blakecoin   use to mine Old Blake 256 blake2s     use to mine Nevacoin (Blake2-S 256) bmw         use to mine Midnight
+                          cryptolight use to mine AEON cryptonight (MEM/2) cryptonight use to mine XMR cryptonight
                           c11/flax    use to mine Chaincoin and Flax decred      use to mine Decred 180 bytes Blake256-14 deep        use to mine Deepcoin